• Skip to primary navigation

 As you inspect the dry leaf notice how the leaves are twisted and slightly balled.
 The multicolored leaves have shades of brown, yellow, red, and green with silvery streaks.

-Only 40 to 50 percent of the crop is harvested in June or July, so very small quantities are available each year.
+Only 40 to 50 percent of the crop is harvested in June or July, so very small quantities are available yearly.

 As you can see, the tea liquor is a buttery amber color.
 Many oolongs have a woodiness to their taste that I really enjoy.
 I think it's probably connected to how long the leaf is oxidized.
 The darker leaves seem to produce that woody note with none of the bitterness or astringency of black teas.